Ara

 Highlights

-Though the shortest among certification routes, the Ara Bicycle Path offers a handful of scenic stops, curiosities, and architecture.
+Though the shortest certification bike path, the Ara Bicycle Path offers several scenic stops, curiosities, and architecture.
 Let’s go take a brief tour.

-The Ara Bike Path begins on the edge of the Yellow Sea (West Sea).
-When the tide ebbs, gazing out from the start line, you’ll see Yeongjong Bridge hop over vast mudflats onto Yeongjong Island where Incheon International Airport hums.
+The Ara Bike Path begins on the edge of the Yellow Sea.
+Gaze westward.
+When the tide ebbs, you’ll see a vast muddy expanse surrounding Yeongjong Bridge and Yeongjong Island where Incheon International Airport hums.

-The Gyeongin Ara Passenger Terminal hangs near the start of the Ara Bike Path, where the Ara Waterway spills into the Yellow Sea.
-It contains an observation tower and two buildings connected by sweeping white beams that resemble a ship’s sail.
+The Gyeongin Ara Passenger Terminal are a pair of buildings that hang near the start of the Ara Bike Path, where the Ara Waterway spills into the Yellow Sea.
+A sweeping white beam resembling a ship’s sail connects the structures.

 Gyeongin Ara Waterway

-The Ara Bicycle Path borrows its name from the Gyeongin Ara Waterway (경인 아라뱃길; a.k.a.
-Ara Waterway.)
+The Ara Bicycle Path borrows its name from the Gyeongin Ara Waterway (경인 아라뱃길; map).

 - “Gyeong” (경) comes from an old name for Seoul.